-The filling of the gas tank should only be carried out in a well-ventilated area, where there are no naked lights or other lighted locomotives close by.
-Ordinary Butane or Iso-butane gas (as used in gas cigarette lighters) is the preferred fuel, though for economy, the larger canisters as used for blowlamps or camping stoves etc. are better.
-The larger canisters have an EN417 threaded self sealing valve on top and require a special adapter to couple up to the filler valve on the locomotive.
-A special brass gas filler adapter is obtainable from your local garden railway supplier or direct from ROUNDHOUSE.
+The filling of the fuel tank should only be carried out in a well ventilated area, where there are no naked lights or other lighted locomotives close by.
+Ordinary Butane gas is used (as used in gas cigarette lighters), though for economy, the larger canisters as used for blowlamps etc. are better.
+The larger canisters require a special adapter to couple up to the filler valve on the locomotive and some brands are supplied with a small plastic one which does this job.
+If however one is not available, a special brass adapter is obtainable from your local garden railway supplier or direct from ROUNDHOUSE.